Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 #### Execution scope

 It’s also required to know what really happens if a function is called.
-In Javascript, every function creates its _local execution scope _(or also so-called _local execution context_).
+In Javascript, every function creates its _local execution scope_ (or also so-called _local execution context_).
 What does it mean?

 - It means, that every variable, which is declared in this scope is also local to this scope.

-- The outer scope of the function — in our case, _global scope _— has no access to these variables.
+- The outer scope of the function — in our case, _global scope_ — has no access to these variables.

 - On the other hand, the local scope is able to access variables from its outer scope.
 The reason is _because of closures_, which I explain later in this story.

 - It is a good practice to write variables, where they are needed.
 Therefore you might avoid side-effects and memory overloading of the Javascript engine.

-In our example, the local execution scope of `handleFamily` is where the first opening curly bracket (line 1) is and ends with the last closing bracket (line 7).
-Its local variables are `myGrandpa` and `sayHello`.
+In our example, the local execution scope of `handleFamily`&nbsp;is where the first opening curly bracket (line 1) is and ends with the last closing bracket (line 7).
+Its local variables are `myGrandpa`&nbsp;and `sayHello`.

-The `sayHello` function has of course also its local execution scope, where `myFather` is declared.
-This means if you want to access this variable from `handleFamily` (the outer scope) you get an error because Javascript won’t see it.
+The `sayHello`&nbsp;function has of course also its local execution scope, where `myFather`&nbsp;is declared.
+This means if you want to access this variable from `handleFamily`&nbsp;(the outer scope) you get an error because Javascript won’t see it.

 # Lexical scope

 It is a quite fancy name, but yet easy to understand.
 The best way how would I explain to you this term is by dividing these words:

-- *lexical — *means **where **is a code written,
+- _lexical_ — means **where** is a code written,

-- _scope _— **what **variables we have access to.
+- _scope_ — what **variables** we have access to.

 What do I mean by that?